Cubs hound Bassitt, beat NL East-leading Mets 5-2

 Before the first pitch, moments of silence were held for former big league pitcher Anthony Varvaro as well as the victims of the Sept.
 11, 2001, terrorist attacks.
 Varvaro, a New York City native and St. John's graduate who pitched for three teams from 2010-15 before retiring to become a Port Authority police officer, was killed in a car crash Sunday morning on his way to the 9/11 remembrance in Manhattan.

 Cubs: SS Nico Hoerner (triceps) didn't play after exiting Sunday's game in the sixth inning.
-Manager David Ross said Hoerner was a little sore but planned to take swings in the batting cage before the game. … Willson Contreras (left ankle) is eligible to come off the injured list Tuesday, but Ross said the All-Star catcher will likely return after Thursday's off day.
+Ross said Hoerner was a little sore but planned to take swings in the batting cage before the game. '» Willson Contreras (left ankle) is eligible to come off the injured list Tuesday, but Ross said the All-Star catcher will likely return after Thursday's off day.

 Mets: In addition to activating May, the Mets activated INF Luis Guillorme (left groin), who missed the previous 26 games.
 To make room on the roster, New York placed RHP Bryce Montes de Oca (left hamstring) on the injured list and designated for assignment INF Devan Marrero.